Parminder Nagra: 1990s to early 2000s

-Bend It Like Beckham
+Bend It Like Beckham (2002)

-Nagra played the lead role in Gurinder Chadha's 2002 comedy-drama Bend It Like Beckham, which became her breakthrough film, alongside Jonathan Rhys Meyers, Anupam Kher, Shaheen Khan, and Keira Knightley, for whom this film also became a career breakthrough.
-It was directed by Chadha.
+Nagra played the lead role in Gurinder Chadha's 2002 comedy-drama Bend It Like Beckham, which became her breakthrough film, alongside Jonathan Rhys Meyers, Anupam Kher, Archie Panjabi, Shaheen Khan, and Keira Knightley, for whom this film also became a career breakthrough.
 Nagra played Jesminder "Jess" Bhamra, a teenage Sikh football player who idolises football superstar David Beckham and defies her traditional parents to pursue her dreams of playing football.
 The small-budget film was a critical and financial success in the United Kingdom, eventually making the leap around the world and to Canada and the United States where it earned over $30 million at the box office.
 The script was written by Chadha with her husband Paul Mayeda Berges and Guljit Bindra with Nagra in mind.
 While initially indifferent to the game of football, Nagra found the football-centred story to be both funny and touching.
 She agreed to audition and eventually accepted the role.
 An intensive ten-week training course in the game Futebol de Salao, coached by Simon Clifford, put Nagra through rigorous nine-hour-a-day workouts.
 Nagra learned to "bend" or curve the ball in flight, as she did in a scene in the film.
 Acknowledging Nagra's actual burn-scarred leg, Chadha wrote it into the film.

 Nagra received critical and professional acclaim for her performance.
 She was nominated, and won, several awards, including the FIFA Presidential Award (2002), making her the first woman to have done so.